Kukutou-Mikiya/caml/caml-mimic-master/README.md

 ## Saved models

 To directly reproduce the results in our report, first run the data processing steps above.
-We provide our pre-trained models for CAML  for the MIMIC-III 50-label dataset.
-They are saved as `model.pth` in their respective directories.
+We provide our pre-trained models for our improved model in Section 5.4 in the report.
+They are saved as `model.pth` in their respective directories(like `predictions\improved_model_in_Section_5.4`).
 We also provide an `evaluate_model.sh` script to reproduce our results from the models.

 ## Training a new model